Marcus-Software/ms_map_utils/README.md

 - `removeKeysExcept` remove all entries that NOT contains a key in list.
 - `putIfAbsentAsync` put a item if absent or return existent value async.
 - `containsKeys` check if map contains all keys of list.
+- `doIfContains` do some work if map contains a key.

 ## Usage